 Lebanon-based Hizballah appears to be groping for direction following Israel's May 2000 withdrawal from Lebanon.
-Having accomplished its main goal of ousting Israel from southern Lebanon, some in the organization want it to change from a guerrilla and terrorist organization into a mainstream political movement, focusing mainly on its work in parliament (it holds 8 out of 128 total seats) and its charity and reconstruction works with Lebanon's Shiite community.
-Hardliners in Hizballah want it to battle Israeli forces over the border and in the disputed Shib'a farms area.5 Other hardliners in the organization believe that the Israeli withdrawal validated its guerrilla strategy and are helping Palestinian groups apply similar tactics against Israeli forces in the West Bank and Gaza Strip.
+Having accomplished its main goal of ousting Israel from southern Lebanon, some in the organization want it to focus exclusively on political and social work, primarily through participation in parliament (it holds 8 out of 128 total seats) and through its charity and reconstruction works with Lebanon's Shiite community.
+Some want Hizballah to accept ministerial positions in Lebanon's cabinet, a step that Hizballah has thus far not taken.
+Hardliners in Hizballah want it to battle Israeli forces over the border, particularly in the disputed Shib'a farms area.5 Other hardliners in the organization believe that the Israeli withdrawal validated its guerrilla strategy and appear to be helping Palestinian groups apply similar tactics against Israeli forces in the West Bank and Gaza Strip.